gaetanpans-ucl/LabViewProject---MECH0020_20_21/README.md

 2) Click run on the top left corner to operate the software
 3) Open up the 'User_Manual.pdf' file from the GitHub Repo on how to operate the software and further information

+### Note
+The following folders/files can be ignored unless needing to revert to a previous version of the software for debugging purposes:
+* XYZ Scanning Software v1.0
+* XYZ Scanning Software v1.1
+* XYZ Scanning Software v1.2